FREE SHIPPING ON ORDERS OVER $20 - FREE HEALTHY SNACK WITH EVERY PURCHASE

 The Most Depressing Day of the Year?

 Have you heard of blue Monday?
-According to a specious calculation, blue Monday is the most depressing day of the year.
-The day typically falls on the Monday of the last full week in January.
-How were you feeling that day??
+According to a specious calculation, blue Monday is the most depressing day of the year!

 While blue Monday isn’t a real clinical phenomenon, it does tell us a lot about our moods and this particular time of the year.
-The factors that go into calculating when blue Monday occurs include the weather, time since the holidays, time since falling our new year’s resolutions, levels of motivation, and the levels of debt we accumulated over the holidays (the credit card bills are rolling in…).
+The factors that go into calculating when blue Monday occurs include the weather, time since the holidays, time since falling off our new year’s resolutions, levels of motivation, and the amount of debt we accumulated over the holidays (the credit card bills are rolling in…)

 And on a personal level, I would add days since I've been outside on my bike, or for a run not being completely decked out in winter clothing.
 While the weather in Colorado affords us year round opportunities to ride and run, there's something stifling about piling on the layers.

-If this particular day is the most depressing of the year, then it makes sense that the days surrounding blue Monday are quite depressing as well.
+If this particular day is the most depressing of the year, then it makes sense that the days surrounding blue Monday can be quite depressing as well.

-While everyone’s mood levels differ for many reasons, it does make sense that many people will feel less than optimal at this time of the year (those of us in the Northern Hemisphere, that is).
+While everyone’s mood differs for many reasons, it does make sense that many people will feel less than optimal at this time of the year.

 So what can you do about feeling depressed during this time of year?
 If we go by the contributing factors above, it may be hard to ignore.
 However there are several ways you can improve your wintertime mood, helping you get through these days: